ALL KNOW on thermistor temperature sensors

 The arrow next to T means that the resistance is variable depending on the temperature.
 The direction of the arrow or the bar is not significant.

-Thermistor sensors are easy to use, inexpensive, robust, and react predictably to changes.
+Thermistor sensors are easy to use, inexpensive, robust, and respond predictably to changes.
 Although they do not perform well with very low or high temperatures, they are the sensor of choice for applications that take temperature over a low measurement range.
-The thermistor is ideal when precise temperature control is required.
+Thermistor is ideal when precise temperature control is required.

 Some of the most common uses for thermistors are in digital thermometers, oil and coolant temperature measurement, household appliances such as ovens and refrigerators.